JeniaD/newcpp/README.md

 # newcpp
-The C++ library for more comfortable programming
+The C++ library for more comfortable programming.

-A newcpp is library for more comfortable C++.

 <h3>Here are some info:</h3>
 To start, needs to write: